syncfusion-content/javascript-docs/js/Diagram/Automatic-Layout.md

 ### Layout Bounds

-Diagram provides support to customize the custom bounds to align the layout.
-You can set the desired bounds using `layout.bounds` .
+Diagram provides support to align the layout within any custom rectangular area.
 For more information about bounds, refer to [Layout Bounds] (/js/api/ejDiagram#members:layout-bounds "Layout Bounds")

 ### Layout Alignment

-Layout can be aligned relative to the specified layout boundaries.
-It has horizontal and vertical alignment settings.

-### Horizontal Alignment and Vertical Alignment

-The `horizontalAlignment` property of layout is used to set how the layout is horizontally aligned within the layout bounds.
-For more information about horizontal alignment, refer to [Layout Alignment] (/js/api/ejDiagram#members:layout-horizontalalignment "Layout Alignment") The `verticalAlignment` properety of layout is used to set how the layout is vertically aligned within the layout bounds.
-For more information about vertical alignment, refer to [Layout Alignment] (/js/api/ejDiagram#members:layout-verticalalignment "Layout Alignment")
+You can align the layout anywhere over the layout bounds/viewport using the `horizontalAlignment` and `verticalAlignment` properties of layout.

-The following code illustrates how to customize the layout alignment
+The following code illustrates how to align the layout at the top left of the layout bounds.

 {% highlight js %}